Esri/arcgis-runtime-samples-android/java/hillshade-renderer/README.md

 ## How to use the sample

 Choose and adjust the settings to update the hillshade renderer on the raster layer.
-The sample allows you to change the Altitude, Azimuth, and Slope Type.
+The sample allows you to change the Altitude, Azimuth, and Slope Type with controls found by tapping the wrench icon at top right.

 ## How it works